GoogleChromeLabs/jsbi/README.md

 Note: explicitly call `toString` on any `JSBI` instances when `console.log()`ing them to see their numeric representation (e.g. `String(max)` or `max.toString()`).
 Without it (e.g. `console.log(max)`), you’ll instead see the object that represents the value.

+Use [babel-plugin-transform-jsbi-to-bigint](https://github.com/GoogleChromeLabs/babel-plugin-transform-jsbi-to-bigint) to transpile JSBI code into native BigInt code.

 Refer to the detailed instructions below for more information.

 ## Why?